-In July 2014, Inveraray and Tyndrum DMG undertook assessment against the DMG Delivery of Public Interest document developed by SNH and the ADMG.
-Reassessment took place in 2016 and showed that the Group has made significant progress since the initial assessment.
+In July 2014, Inveraray and Tyndrum DMG undertook assessment against the DMG Delivery of Public Interest document developed by NatureScot and the ADMG.
+Reassessment took place in 2016 and 2019 and showed that the Group has made significant progress since the initial assessment.
+These assessments can be found on the Group's website (http://inverarayandtyndrumdmg.deer-management.co.uk/dmg-business/).
 The following section of the plan looks at how ITDMG currently delivers benefit to the public and where action is necessary to improve on this.

-2017 updates are given in green.2018 updates are given in blue.2019 updates are given in orange.
+2017 updates are given in green, 2018 updates are given in blue, 2019 updates in orange, 2020 updates in purple, 2021 updates in red.